Topal Osman: Later life and death

 Osman Ağa was invited to Rize to the opening of a secondary school.
-After the opening is over and he returned to Giresun, he went to Ankara after he got a telegram.
+After the opening was over and he returned to Giresun, he went to Ankara after he got a telegram.
 Osman got the information by Mustafa Kaptan that in the Grand National Assembly, there were heated discussions about the Lausanne Conference and Ali Şükrü was opposing Mustafa Kemal.
 Osman Ağa said he will talk to Ali Şükrü and persuade him to give up his opposition.